mozilla/gecko-dev/testing/raptor/raptor/perfdocs/metrics.rst

 * The browser is shut down
 * Entire process is repeated for the remaining browser cycles

-NOTE: The measurements from all browser cycles are used to calculate overall results
+NOTE: The measurements from all browser cycles are used to calculate overall results.

 Chimera Pageload
 ================

-A new mode for pageload testing is called chimera mode.
+A new mode for pageload testing is called Chimera mode.
 It combines the warm and cold variants into a single test.
 This test mode is used in our Taskcluster tasks.

 * A new, or conditioned, browser profile is created
 * The browser is started up